 The program requires the following sequence of courses totaling 8 credit hours:

-In your junior year, you will take ECE H300 and ECE H330, seminars designed to introduce you to research activities within the department.
+In your junior year, you will take ECE H3300 as well as ECE H3000, a seminar designed to introduce you to research activities within the department.

 Additional honors courses offered by the ECE Department include:

 Students may select the following options associated with the honors thesis:

 Option 1: Honors Thesis: This option includes four credits of ECE H4910 taken in the senior year.
 You will be required to do a literature survey of your chosen topic and to develop a research plan that will evolve into an honors thesis.
 Research will be performed under the direction of a faculty advisor.
 The honors thesis must meet the standards of the faculty advisor and Calhoun Honors College, and you will be required to provide the Honors Office with a copy of your thesis.